j-alexander/j-alexander.github.io/_posts/2017-02-22-binary-log-search.md

 ---
 layout: post
 title: "Binary Log Search"
-date: 2017-01-22
+date: 2017-02-22
-comments: false
+comments: true
 publish: false
 ---

+Following is a case study on a fun evening project in [F\#](http://fsharp.org/) for [Kafka](https://kafka.apache.org/) and [EventStore](https://geteventstore.com/):

 ## Problem

-The product matching and taxonomy engine at Jet.com is a large event driven distributed system consisting of nearly 400 microservices that process a half million messages per minute on a quiet Sunday.
-Clustered linear data stores, such as Kafka and EventStore, are used to retain and distribute these messages.
+The product matching and taxonomy engine at [Jet.com](http://tech.jet.com/) is a large event driven distributed system consisting of nearly 400 microservices that process a half million messages per minute on a quiet Sunday.
+Clustered linear data stores, such as Kafka and EventStore, are used to retain and distribute many of these messages.

 For auditing and diagnostic purposes, finding an individual message in these datastores could entail scanning a huge number of events in linear time, algorithmically on the order of `O(n)`.
 In practice, this could take days.